|HDAS||Database Supplier Interfaces||Discovery||eBooks with Kortext||Other FAQs|

 - We will influence interface development through the contract management process.
 The extent to which this may be possible is likely to vary between suppliers.

-Will end users be expected to use native interfaces?
+Will end users be expected to use database supplier interfaces?

 - We expect the majority of end user search needs to be met by the new National Discovery Service